 Both Visible and Verizon are more than happy to sell or finance a phone for you.
 Verizon does have a stronger offering of phones but Visible's growing collection has something that will work for most people.

 If you already have a device and you want to know if it will be supported, you'll need to use the BYOD compatibility tools for both Visible and Verizon.
 Support on one doesn't necessarily mean it will work on the other even though the Verizon network is used for both carriers.

-If you've confirmed you have coverage on Visible's LTE network, Visible is your best bargain.
-While it is possible to build a cheaper plan on Verizon Wireless, you won't get the same amount of data and you certainly won't get Visible's unlimited hotspot.
-It's also worth remembering that there are other options on this massive LTE network though Visible is one of the best MVNOs that use Verizon's network.
-As long as you know you're covered by the Verizon LTE network, Visible is a simple and complete network that works for nearly every smartphone user.
+If you've confirmed you have coverage on Visible's network, Visible is your best bargain.
+While it is possible to build a cheaper plan on Verizon Wireless, you won't get the same amount of data, and you certainly won't get Visible's unlimited hotspot.
+Keep in mind, Verizon Prepaid might have a plan that's a solid fit as well.
+It's also worth remembering that there are other options on the massive Verizon network though Visible is one of the best MVNOs that use Verizon's network.
+As long as you know you're covered, Visible is a simple and complete network that works for nearly every smartphone user.